Types of Personal Injury Damages

 Even if an accident victim falls under the 50 percent threshold, compensation is reduced by the percentage of fault attributed to them.
 For example, if the victim is found 20 percent responsible for the collision, any award is reduced by that amount.

-It is possible that an accident victim may encounter further medical issues due to doctor or hospital error.
+It is possible that an accident victim may encounter further medical issues due to a doctor or hospital error.
 Because of changes in the state’s tort reform laws, medical malpractice cases are capped at $250,000 for non-economic damages.
 The same cap holds true for hospitals, so even in a best-case scenario, a suit against a doctor and hospital yields the victim $500,000 before attorney’s fees.

 A drunken driver may not have assets to pay for any settlement.
 All is not necessarily lost for the victim of the accident.
 Crime victims in Texas may receive compensation through the Crime Victims Compensation Fund, and this includes drunken driving victims.
 Such victims may receive up to $50,000.
 Those rendered permanently disabled as a result of the crime may receive up to $75,000.